The Peace Destinations

 The Split, Caye Caulker, is the island’s most recognisable landmark.
 Created by a storm decades ago, it forms a natural channel dividing the island.
 Clear water flows between the two sides, and people gather here to swim, sunbathe and watch the boats move across the channel.

 It’s one of the best spots for Belize sunset views, especially when the sky softens into orange over the Caribbean.
 Swimmers love the consistent depth and gentle current, while social travellers enjoy lingering at bars lining the edge.
-Underwater bars in Belize occasionally experiment with seasonal pop-ups here, adding to the playful island atmosphere without overwhelming its peace.
+Nearby, quieter stretches of wild beach Caye Caulker offer peaceful swimming and a more natural shoreline away from the crowds.

 Snorkelling and Belize Marine Life

 Snorkelling in Belize is one of the core experiences on the island, thanks to its proximity to the Belize Barrier Reef, the second-largest reef system in the world.
-Most Belize boat tours include half-day or full-day excursions, often combining reef gardens, shallow sand patches and vibrant coral walls.
+Many of the most popular Caye Caulker things to do revolve around the water, with half-day or full-day Belize boat tours departing daily.

 Hol Chan Marine Reserve is among the most accessible marine parks in the region.
 Clear water reveals rays, turtles, schools of silvery fish and reef formations alive with colour.
 The reserve’s rules protect wildlife, making encounters respectful and sustainable.